LL.M. in Environmental & Land Use Law

 LL.M. students receive individualized attention and consult with the Director to develop a course of study tailored to their particular interests.
 In addition to a broad range of academic courses, UF Law offers a wealth of environmental skills and field courses such as the Conservation Clinic, Environmental Dispute Resolution, and Wetlands & Watersheds.

-LL.M. students may also apply for a seat in the Sustainable Development course offered in Belize during spring break, the South Florida field course offered in May, and the Environmental Law Program in Costa Rica during the summer.
+LL.M. students may also apply for a seat in the spring break field course (previous offerings have included Sustainable Development in Belize, Central America, and Ocean and Coastal Law in Marineland, Florida); the South Florida Everglades field course offered in May; and the Environmental Law Program in Costa Rica offered during the summer.